 - choose nutrient-dense, easily digestible, animal-based if possible

 - potatoes, oats, white rice, squash, fruit, etc.

 - your body is more insulin sensitive post-workout and is primed to use carbs to replenish muscle glycogen

 - faster-digesting carbs spike insulin and blunt cortisol, helping to shift you into a more parasympathetic state and aid recovery.

 - Volume Veggies

 - As desired.
-But be cautious of adding too much because a lot of fiber can slow digestion down as well.
+But be cautious of adding too much because a lot of fiber can slow digestion down and cause GI distress for some.